UFC Fight Night: Munhoz vs. Edgar: Predictions & Analysis

 A few statistical edges stand out.
 Munhoz throws significantly more leather — a 2.2 sig. strike per minute gap.
 Edgar is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Edgar has tighter striking defense, making opponents miss more often.

 The Pick: Pedro Munhoz over Frankie Edgar.
-We're leaning Munhoz here at 66%, a solid but not overwhelming edge.
-Notably, the betting market has Edgar at 30% implied while our model sees 34% — a 4-point disagreement that could signal value.
+The model gives Munhoz a slight nod at 60% — this could easily go either way.
+Notably, the betting market has Edgar at 30% implied while our model sees 40% — a 9-point disagreement that could signal value.

 Mike Rodriguez vs Marcin Prachnio